 You know how it goes.
 You have a great gift to give someone – maybe tickets to a concert or the theatre, or a gift card to their favourite store, or perhaps a nice, crisp hundred dollar bill!
 You’re super-excited about your gift, but you don’t want to just stick it a boring, old envelope.
 You want your wrap-job to be special, and you don’t want the person to be able to guess what’s inside.

 Well, I’m going to show you how you can wrap a small gift in such a creative way that they’ll never guess what’s inside.
 It’s also super-fun to open a gift wrapped this way.
 All you need is a pull-tab can from your pantry cupboard!

 This is such a cool way to wrap a gift and a really fun way to receive one.
 I wrap a few small presents this way every Christmas and my kids think opening the gift is just as exciting as finding out what’s inside.

 Preparing the can for wrapping only takes a few minutes, and it’s really easy to do.
 Let me show you how!

-To wrap a small gift in a pull-tab can, you’ll need:
+How to wrap a small gift in a pull-tab can:

 - Pull-pull tab can